Unsupervised Deep Generative Models for Anomaly Detection in Neuroimaging: A Systematic Scoping Review: Results

-\paragraph{Multiple sclerosis and white-matter hyperintensities.} Multiple sclerosis and white-matter hyperintensities were evaluated using datasets such as MSSEG \citep{Commowick2021}, MSLUB \citep{Lesjak2017} and the WMH Challenge cohort \citep{Kuijf2022}.
-In contrast to tumours or stroke, MS and WMH lesions are typically small and sparse, making them particularly challenging for unsupervised detection.
-Lesions are most conspicuous on FLAIR and T2-w MRI, where they appear as hyperintense regions within the white matter.
-These characteristics contribute to substantial variability in segmentation performance across studies and remain a major bottleneck for anomaly detection methods.
+\paragraph{Multiple sclerosis and white-matter hyperintensities.} Although multiple sclerosis (MS) and white-matter hyperintensities (WMH) arise from distinct pathological processes, they are described jointly here because they share similar imaging characteristics relevant to anomaly detection: small, sparse, FLAIR-hyperintense white-matter lesions with low lesion-to-brain volume ratios.
+As summarised in Table~\ref{tab:dataset_summary}, MS was primarily evaluated using the \textit{ISBI 2015 Longitudinal MS Lesion Segmentation} dataset (ISBI 2015)~\citep{Carass2017}, the \textit{Multiple Sclerosis Segmentation} dataset (MSSEG)~\citep{Commowick2018, Commowick2021}, and the \textit{MSLUB} dataset~\citep{Lesjak2017}.
+MSSEG (MICCAI 2016) comprises 53 subjects with four MRI contrasts (T1-w, T1-w Gd, proton density, and FLAIR), while ISBI 2015 includes 82 cases and is subject to mono-site bias.
+MSLUB is a smaller mono-site cohort of 30 subjects with T2-w, FLAIR, and proton density imaging.
+WMH were primarily evaluated using the \textit{WMH Segmentation Challenge} dataset (WMH 2017; 170 subjects; T1-w and FLAIR), which is enriched for older participants and spans multiple scanners, introducing age- and scanner-related heterogeneity \citep{Kuijf2022}.
+Unlike tumours or many stroke lesions, MS plaques and WMH are typically small, sparse, and spatially distributed.
+They are most conspicuous on FLAIR and T2-w MRI, where they appear as focal white-matter hyperintensities.
+These properties contribute to substantial variability in segmentation and anomaly detection performance across studies and remain a major bottleneck for reconstruction-based methods.